BlueDot TMP117 High Accuracy Temperature Sensor

 Here are the board's main features:

 • High Accuracy and High Resolution.
-Measurement accuracy of up to ±0.1°C accross the range of -20°C and 50°C. The TMP117 also provides a 16-bit temperature result with a resolution of 0.0078°C.
+Typical measurement accuracy of ±0.1°C across the range of -40°C and 100°C. The TMP117 also provides a 16-bit temperature result with a resolution of 0.0078°C.

 • Low Power Consumption.
 It has a very low power consumption, typically 3.5 µA, which minimizes the impact of self-heating.

-• I2C Communication.
-The sensor communicates through the I2C protocol using 0x49 as the default address.
-By connecting the AD0 Pin to either GND, SDA or SDL the addresses 0x48, 0x4A and 0x4B are also available.
+• I²C Communication.
+The sensor communicates through the I²C protocol using 0x49 as the default address.
+By connecting the AD0 Pin to either GND, SDA, or SDL the addresses 0x48, 0x4A, and 0x4B are also available.

 Assembly

-The first step with the TMP117 Temperature Sensor is to solder the 6 pin header that comes along with the board.
+The first step with the TMP117 Temperature Sensor is to solder the 6-pin header that comes along with the board.
 The easiest way to solder the board is to insert the header into a breadboard (long pins down) and solder the short pins to the board.

 Connecting via I2C